-Wood is the oldest material used by humans for construction after stone.
+Wood is the oldest material used by humans for construction after stone masonry.
 Despite its complex chemical nature, wood has excellent properties which lend themselves to human use.
 It is readily and economically available; easily machinable; amenable to fabrication into an infinite variety of sizes and shapes using simple on-site building techniques.
 Following are some basic properties of wood:

 - It is a renewable and biodegradable resource.